 “Through your hard work and dedication you are making our communities stronger and our country a better place.
 On behalf of the whole country, I hope this Points of Light Award can be a small way of saying thank you.”

-Rt Hon David Cameron – The Prime Minister, in a letter to Anthony Okereafor congratulating him on being named one of the UK’s Points of Light
+Rt Hon David Cameron – was Prime Minister from May 2010 until July 2016, in a letter to Anthony Okereafor congratulating him on being named one of the UK’s Points of Light